florinpop17/app-ideas/Projects/String-Art.md

 ## Example projects

-This project is very close, but has a small enclosing window and is monchromatic.
+This project is very close, but has a small enclosing window and is monochromatic.
 [Daniel Cortes](https://codepen.io/dgca/pen/dpxreO)